anniecherk/anniecherk.github.io/_posts/2026-01-11-ai-for-learning.markdown

         1. What is the problem we're solving?
         1. How does it work today?
         1. How will this change be implemented?
-    1. The doc at this stage can be rough and ai slop
+    1. The doc at this stage can be rough
 1. Build a prototype
     1. The prototype can be ai slop
     1. Bias towards seeing things run & interacting with them
 1. Throw everything away.
 Start fresh, clean slate
     1. It will take so much longer to fix the PoC than to build it correctly next time, now that I know what all the pieces are and how they should relate.

-**Formulate a solution: this is the stage to figure out what the correct structure should be**
+#### Formulate a solution: this is the stage to figure out what the correct structure should be

 1. Research & document based on what I know from the prototype
     1. Read code, docs and readmes with my human eyes